A Look at Nursing Facility Characteristics Between 2015 and 2024

 Licensed Practical Nurse (LPN) and Licensed Vocational Nurse (LVN): LPNs/LVNs provide care under the direction of an RN.
 Together, RNs and LPNs/LVNs make sure each resident’s plan of care is being followed and their needs are being met.
 LPNs/LVNs typically have one year of training.
 Certified Nurse Aides/Assistants (CNAs): CNAs work under the direction of a licensed nurse to assist residents with activities of daily living such as eating, bathing, dressing, assisting with walking/exercise, and using the bathroom.
 All CNAs must have completed a nurse aide training and competency evaluation program within 4 months of their employment.
 They must also pursue continuing education each year. |

-Both the average number of deficiencies and the share of facilities with serious deficiencies has increased over time, which may reflect lower staffing levels (Figure 4, Box 2).
-Between 2015 and 2023, the average count of deficiencies increased from 6.8 to 8.9, an increase of 31%.
-Additionally, the share of facilities reporting a serious deficiency increased from 17% to 26%.
-The recent Nursing Home Staffing Study report by Abt Associates found that better-staffed nursing homes are typically cited for fewer deficiencies or violations of federal regulations, suggesting there may be a relationship between the increase in deficiencies and the decrease in staffing levels over the same time period.
-The Biden Administration requested increased funding in the president’s budget for survey and certification of nursing facilities in FY 2024, citing that “CMS has seen an increase in the overall number of nursing home complaints since 2015, requiring additional survey resources during a time when enacted funding has generally been held constant.”
+Both the average number of deficiencies and the share of facilities with serious deficiencies has increased over time, which could reflect increased oversight and lower staffing levels (Figure 3, Box 2).
+Between 2015 and 2024, the average count of deficiencies increased from 6.8 to 9.5, an increase of 40%.
+The increase was generally steady overtime, except for a stable period between 2020 and 2022.
+The share of facilities reporting serious deficiencies between 2015 and 2024 increased from 17% to 28%.
+The Nursing Home Staffing Study report by Abt Associates from June 2023 found that better-staffed nursing homes are typically cited for fewer deficiencies or violations of federal regulations, suggesting there may be a relationship between the increase in deficiencies and the decrease in staffing levels over the same time period.

 Box 2: Deficiencies in Nursing Facilities |